b---c/oauth-token-bff/main.md

 # Requesting Session Information from the Backend {#requestingSessionInfo}

 Application developers will often need to obtain information about the current session (such as user attributes, session expiration, etc) to display it to the end user, drive application behavior and any other operation it would perform if the frontend would be in charge of obtaining tokens directly.
-In the topology described in this specification, most of the user experience is driven by the frontent: however, the session information is inaccessible to the user agent, as it is either kept in artifacts that the user agent cannot inspect (opaque sessions cookies) or on the backend side.
+In the topology described in this specification, most of the user experience is driven by the frontend: however, the session information is inaccessible to the user agent, as it is either kept in artifacts that the user agent cannot inspect (opaque sessions cookies) or on the backend side.
 The .well-known/bff-sessioninfo endpoint is meant to restore the developer's ability to access the session information they need, without compromising the security of the solution.
 At any time, the frontend can leverage the current secure session to send to the `bff-sessioninfo` endpoint a request, and receive the required session information.
 The following sections provide details on request and response messages.

 ## Session Information Request

-The frontent sends a request for session information via an HTTP GET, thru a TLS protected channel and in the context of a secure session.
+The frontend sends a request for session information via an HTTP GET, thru a TLS protected channel and in the context of a secure session.
 The request has no parameters.
 The following is an example of session information request.
 ```
   GET /.well-known/bff-sessioninfo